Hi, my name is Prashant Goel.

-A wide range of traditional and untraditional experiences around the world shape my perspective and passion in supporting individuals and orgs ready to create more fulfilling and effective professional lives.
+A wide range of conventional and unconventional experiences around the world shape my perspective and passion in supporting individuals and orgs ready to create more fulfilling and effective professional lives.

 I am a self-knowledge and mindfulness-based dharma consultant.
-I offer professional renewal, transition, and growth services for individuals, teams, and small orgs.
+I offer professional renewal and development services for individuals, projects, teams, and orgs.

 I came across a statistic the other day.
 We work 80-90,000 hours in our lifetimes.
 And still, it seems most people would rather be doing something other than they are doing with all that time.
 The great majority of us are looking to express the best of ourselves authentically, with a sense of autonomy, towards something we really care about, while satisfyingly being able to take care of our material lives.
 Nearly universally we want meaning, security, freedom, belonging, connection, a sense of contribution, and growth.

 We live in times of great opportunity and great need.
 The world seems to be calling for us to give it all that we have to give.
 Yet, there are a lot of difficulties inwardly and outwardly in moving the direction the compass is pointing.
 So the norm remains for most people to keep playing it safe.

 So the question comes down to whether we trust ourselves enough to accept the challenge and trust the longing in our hearts.
 There’s a lot of rational reasons to stay put, to give in, to settle, to be skeptical about possibility.
 But our own minds are where the enemy lives.
 We have to be willing to stand up.
 Once the challenge is loud enough to do something, it’s time to congratulate ourselves.
 Because we’ll have the motivation we need to create true change and take responsibility for our own evolution as a way of life.
 The dissatisfaction can be the doorway to the new day.
 It can be the chance to reclaim a sense of shaping our own destiny.